stephanniec/stepholio/_posts/2017-03-17-MotorControl.markdown

 <img src="img/portfolio/4/best_cubic.png" class="img-responsive">
 <center><b>Figure 2</b>: Evaluation of System's Ability to Follow a Trajectory.
 Blue denotes the reference cubic wave, while red denotes the actual motor positions read by the encoder.</center>
 <br>
 To track position, the best PID gains were found to be Kp = -2.5 mA/deg, Ki = 0 mA/deg, and Kd = -100 mA/deg.
 These values were derived from the test shown in <b>Figure 2</b>.
 During testing, the motor was able to hit the correct angles roughly around the desired times.
 Minor overshoot occurred after 1.0s due to delayed changes in current.
-In hold mode, position recovery worked only when perturbations moved the inertial load bar less than 1080&deg; away from the reference angle.
+In hold mode, position recovery worked only when the inertial load bar was perturbed less than 1080&deg; away from its original orientation.

 <center><h3>Results</h3></center>
 <div class="row">